In a Nutshell

 What About the MDHearing App?

-The MDHearing app is included with the Core model.
+The MDHearing app is included with the Volt Max model.
 It is available for iPads and iPhones with iOS version 10 and higher, and Android devices with version 5 or higher.
 This easy-to-use app offers an in-app hearing test, personalized hearing aid settings based on your hearing test, volume adjustments, video lessons, remote support, and controls to switch hearing environments.
 With fine-tuning options in the app, an MDHearing specialist can review your concerns and send updates to your personal hearing profile to deliver adjustments to your hearing experience.

 Service and Support